DiamondCoder02/nsfw-game-manager/readme.md

 - [ ] dlsite.com support
 - [ ] Steam support
 - [ ] Auto updater
-- [ ] Discord is buggy, when you turn it on, it get's stuck and you have to restart the program
+- [ ] Discord is buggy, when you turn it **on or off**, it get's stuck and you have to restart the program.
+(Kill it with task manager)